gpjc-unirio/syp-app-eclipse/README.md

 * [Prime Faces](https://www.primefaces.org/) version 8.0, for some of the components.
 * [Hibernate](https://hibernate.org/), for ORM framework that connects the data base to software features.
 * [Tomcat](https://tomcat.apache.org/download-90.cgi) v.9, apache server for Java web.
-* [MySQL](https://www.mysql.com/), for Data Base repositories.
+* [MySQL](https://www.mysql.com/) v.
+5.7, for Data Base repositories.
 * [BPMN](https://www.omg.org/spec/BPMN/2.0/About-BPMN/), as business process language to convert into narrative elements.
 * [Camunda](https://github.com/camunda/camunda-modeler) v.
 7.1.0 libray for manipulate BPMN files.

-## SAPApp Development
+## SYPApp Development

 To build the project:

 * Install [MySQL](https://www.mysql.com/) if you don't already have it.
-After that, create a data base instance (we recomend the name syp for te instance) and a user with root permission (create, update and delete the data base metadata and records)
+After that, create a data base instance or schema (we recomend the name syp for te instance) and a user with root permission (create, update and delete the data base metadata and records)
 * Install [Eclipse IDE](https://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-ide-java-developers) to edit the Java code.
-* Clone the repo
+* Clone the repository
 * Importe the source code into Eclipse
 * In the file **"persistence.xml"** (inside of META-INF directory) update the user's information to access the data base.
 So, create (or uptade, in caso of it exists) three tags:

 ```
 <property name="javax.persistence.jdbc.url" value="" />
 ```
 In the 'value' attribute you must put the server address.
-Ex.: jdbc:mysql://localhost/syp (neste caso o nome da instância criada é "syp")
+Ex.: jdbc:mysql://localhost/syp?useSSL=false (in caso of your data base schema was called by "syp")

 ```
 <property name="javax.persistence.jdbc.user" value="" />